Meet The Team

 Director and Physiotherapist

-Joanna qualified as a Physiotherapist in 2003 and has worked in the community and in hospitals in South-East London gaining her MSc in Rehabilitation at St George's Hospital Tooting.
-Joanna has worked for the NHS and private practice and specialises in supporting Older People before and after admission to hospital.
-Joanna has a keen interest in supporting Older People and looks for opportunities to offer physiotherapy and rehabilitation to those who need and would like support beyond that which is being offered by mainstream services.
+Joanna qualified as a Physiotherapist over 20 years ago and has worked in the community and in hospitals in South-East London, gaining her MSc in Rehabilitation at St George's Hospital Tooting.
+Joanna has worked for the NHS and private practice.

 Joanna is a keen researcher and enjoys sharing information with patients, families and other professionals to ensure clinical care is up to date and evidence based.
-Joanna is a member of AGILE (group for Chartered Physiotherapists working with Older People and the British Geriatric Society (BGS).
-Joanna is also a member of People Dancing and enjoys leading dance inspired movement sessions and inclusive dance classes.
-She is currently providing FitMove and dance inspired activity sessions for Age UK Bexley.
+Joanna is a committee member of AGILE East (Chartered Physiotherapists working with Older People) and belongs to the British Geriatric Society (BGS) and ACPIN (Neurological Physiotherapists).

 Kay Simmonds MCSP HCPC